-Best Student Poster Competition - Current SDB graduate and undergraduate student members in good standing (2009 membership dues paid at least 2 business days before abstract submission so to be included in the membership database) who wish to participate in the Best Poster Competition must check the appropriate box on the online abstract form.
+Best Student Poster Competition - Current SDB graduate and undergraduate student members in good standing (2012 dues paid in time to be included in the membership database before abstract submission) who wish to participate in the Best Poster Competition must check the appropriate box on the online abstract form at submission.
+Post submission requests will not be accepted.
 Late Abstracts are not eligible for poster competition.